 Bad Smell in Nose after Rhinoplasty

-After rhinoplasty, you may experience an infection smell in your nose which probably goes away after a week or two.
-This bad smell is not always a sign of infection.
+After nose reshaping surgery, you may experience an infectious smell in your nose, which probably goes away after a week or two.
+This bad smell is not always a rhinoplasty infection symptom.
 It can come from blood clots, sutures, or mucus inside the nose.
-However, if it is persistent and makes your breath smelly, it can be a symptom of infection.
-It is noteworthy that the cause of the bad smell in your nose should be identified as soon as possible because if it is an infection, you can easily treat it with oral antibiotics and saline sprays while it has not progressed yet.
+However, if it is persistent and makes your breath smelly, too, it can be a symptom of stitches infection.
+Notably, the cause of the rotten smell in the nose should be identified as soon as possible.
+If it is an infection, you can easily treat it with oral antibiotics and saline sprays while it has not progressed yet.